 Behavioral health provides comprehensive individual counseling; counseling on child and spouse abuse; domestic violence; and stress.
 Services include crisis intervention and referral to appropriate civilian agencies.
 Behavioral health services are limited to the active duty enrollees of Rader Clinic.
 Command consultation concerning potential or actual psychiatric problem areas is also provided.
 Services are by appointment; however, emergency situations are handled on a walk-in basis.
-Call 703-696-3456 for an appointment or for more information.
-Hours are Monday through Friday from 7:30 a.m. to 4 p.m., closed for staff training the first Wednesday of every month (except in December and January.
+Call 1-833-853-1392 Option 4 for an appointment or for more information.
+Hours are Monday through Friday from 7:30 a.m. to 4 p.m., closed for staff training the first Wednesday of every month.